 A. Unfortunately, in order to minimise risk, there should be no sharing of the Peace through physical contact.
+It is relatively easy to acknowledge each other in other ways.

 Q. What hygiene measures should be followed when handling the Eucharistic elements?